CataCsas/enterprise-homelab/network/wireless.md

 - Velop mesh provides temporary wireless service for all devices on Users_Trust VLAN.
 - TP-Link EAP610 upgrade will enable proper VLAN separation for IoT, users, and guests.
-- DHCP and routing remain centralized on the Cisco L3 switch.
+- **pfSense** centralizes DHCP and routing, while the Cisco switch enforces VLAN segmentation.
 - The wireless design supports lab expansion and enterprise-style segmentation.

 ---